On the geodesic problem for the Dirichlet metric and the Ebin metric on the space of Sasakian metrics: Abstract

 \section{Abstract}

-We study the geodesic equation for the Dirichlet (gradient) metric in the space of K\"ahler potentials as a dynamical system.
-We first solve the initial value problem for the geodesic equation of the \emph{combination metric} including the gradient metric.
-We then discuss its application, such as energy identity, Jacobi fields and comparison theorem, curvature and the stability problem of the geodesic ray.
-At last, as the geometric motivation of the combination metric, we find that the Ebin metric restricted to the space of type II deformations of a Sasakian structure is the sum of the \emph{Calabi metric} and the gradient metric.
+We study the geodesic equation for the Dirichlet (gradient) metric in the space of K\"ahler potentials.
+We first solve the initial value problem for the geodesic equation of the \emph{combination metric}, including the gradient metric.
+We then discuss a comparison theorem between it and the Calabi metric.
+As geometric motivation of the combination metric, we find that the Ebin metric restricted to the space of type II deformations of a Sasakian structure is the sum of the {Calabi metric} and the gradient metric.